lukacsarpad/notes-and-solutions/README.md

 ## Contents

+ * `stat` Statistics: currently contains solutions to R.J.&nbsp;Barlow, Statistics (Manchester Physics series, Wiley, 1989)
  * `CLFields` Notes on classical field theory (a choice of signature, normalisation, used to calculate conserved quantities, such as energy, momentum, spin, etc.)
- * `stat` Statistics: currently contains solutions to R.J.&nbsp;Barlow, Statistics (Manchester Physics series, Wiley, 1989)
  * `laguerre` Laguerre polynomials.
 A collection of the notations used by references, to help comparing formulae from different sources.
  * `compscal` Complex scalar fields.
 Very old notes on what it means to take derivatives independently w.r.t. the field and its conjugate.

+## Feedback

+Should you find mistakes please do report an issue through Github or contact me in e-mail.
+Comments, recommendations for extension also welcome.